 A buddy of his took a plane full of “brass” and hopped over to Ie Shima Island.
 Stowell went along.

 “We got over there to Ie Shima and as I remember we climbed up on the roof of a little shack to watch the goings-on.
-MacArthur (who was still in Manila) ordered that the guard on the tarmac when the enemy delegation arrived all be 6-foot, 6-inches tall.
+MacArthur (who was still in Manila) ordered that the guards on the tarmac when the enemy delegation arrived all be 6-feet, 6-inches tall.
 He wanted the Japanese, when they climbed out of their twin-engine ‘Betty’ bombers, to feel inferior walking between these big American soldiers,” he said.

 An American delegation was waiting for them a short distance away under the wing of a C-54 transport plane with a preliminary surrender document for Gen. Kawabe to sign.
 After that the victorious and the vanquished flew to Manila to meet with Gen. Douglas MacArthur, in charge of the surrender ceremony aboard the battleship Missouri a week or so later.